Cookie Consent by Privacy Policies Generator website

 The funeral service

-Funeral cars assemble at the front of the crematorium building and it is usual for the coffin to be carried ahead of the mourners and placed on the catafalque at the front of the chapel, whilst mourners are directed to their seats.
-There is a facility available to download your chosen music and requests should be given to your funeral director or arranger.
-There is an organ located in the chapel available for use and an organist can be arranged to play.
+The funeral cars will arrive and park under the port cochere at the front entrance of the Crematorium Chapel.
+It is usual for the coffin to be carried ahead of the mourners and placed on the catafalque at the front of the chapel, whilst mourners take their seats.
+Facilities are available for your chosen music to be downloaded to be played on entry, exit and to form part of the service.
+There are also large tribute screens where images can be displayed.
+Requests for both should be given to your funeral director or arranger.

-It is then placed into the cremator chamber shortly after the service exactly as it was received in the chapel.
+Following the service, the coffin will be removed from the catafalque and transported to the crematory.
+It will then placed into the cremator chamber shortly after the service has taken place, exactly as it was received in the chapel.

-Each coffin is cremated separately on the day of the service and the cremated remains are kept separate and properly identified throughout the whole process.
+Each coffin is cremated separately on the day of the service.
+The cremated remains are kept separate and properly identified throughout the process.

 Floral tributes

-Flowers from each day’s funeral are displayed for at least one week on the paved area at the side of the crematorium.
+Flowers from each day’s funerals are left on the floral terrace for at least one week following the cremation service.
+They are removed each Friday the week following the day of the service.

-Arrangements can be made for them to be removed to go to hospitals or nursing homes or placed on a family gravesite.
+Arrangements can be made for them to be removed to go to nursing homes or placed on a family grave.
+This is something to discuss with the funeral director/arranger.

 Accessibility